 The Company's risk management policies are established to identify and analyse the risks faced by the Company, to set appropriate risks limits and controls, to monitor risks and adherence to limits.
-Risk management policies are reviewed regularly to reflect changes in market conditions and the Company's activities and the Company's activities The Company has policies covering specific ages as interest rate risk, foreign currency risk, other price risk, credit risk, liquidity risk, and the use of derivative and non-derivative formicial information.
-Compliance with policies and exposure limits is reviewed on a continuous basis.
+Risk management policies are reviewed regularly to reflect changes in (GUPTA & market conditions and the Company's activities.

+The Company has policies covering specific areas, such as interest rate risk, foreign correctly wisk other price risk, credit risk, liquidity risk, and the use of derivative and non-derivative financial instruments.
+Compliance continuous basis.

+with policies and exposure limits is reviewed on a